CDrummond/music-similarity/docs/OtherConfig.md

 }
 ```
 * `musly.enabled` should be set to true if Musly is to be used for similarity.
-This defaults to true for Windows when analysing, and to true for API if files
+This defaults to true for Windows when analysing, and to true for API if tracks
 have been analysed with Musly.
 * `musly.lib` should contain the path the Musly shared library - path is
 relative to `music-similarity.py`